Skip to main content

 Configure PlayerSettings

-• Scripting Backend switched to IL2CPP.
+• Switch Scripting Backend to IL2CPP

-• Api Compatability Level switched to .Net 4.x (Unity 2019-2020) or .Net Framework (Unity 2021+).
+• Switch Api Compatability Level to .Net 4.x (Unity 2019-2020) or .Net Framework (Unity 2021+)

 player settings